NayankumarKadhre/Cryptocurrency-Dashboard/README.md

 # Cryptocurrency-Dashboard

-A Cryptocurrency Dashboard designed in Power BI using the Cryptocurrency Historical Prices dataset The dashboard comprises of 2 pages.
+A Cryptocurrency Dashboard designed in Power BI using the Cryptocurrency Historical Prices dataset.

+The dashboard comprises of 2 pages.

 The first page visualizes the highest, lowest and average value of the selected cryptocurrecncy for the set date using cards, also visualizing the marketcap using a line chart, volume of transactions, and forecasting the marketcap for future dates.